datawowio/cookiewow-wordpress/readme.txt

 == Description ==

-The Cookie Wow WordPress is a WordPress plugin that allows you to easily comply and manage cookie consent.
+The Cookie Wow WordPress is a WordPress plugin that allows you to easily comply with PDPA.
-It allows you to automatically scan your web page to check your cookie and script, customize how banner looks, manage cookie categories, including view and search cookie consent with customer support.
+It not only allows you to generate and customize a cookie banner.
+Cookie Wow automatically scans your web page to check the use of cookies and scripts, and block them before receiving consents.
+You can also manage cookies and categories and view consent statistics which are automatically recorded by Cookie Wow.

 == Installation ==
 1. Unpack the download-package.
 2. Upload the file to the /wp-content/plugins/ directory.
 3. Activate the plugin through the Plugins menu in WordPress.

+View full installation guide >> (https://cookiewow.crisp.help/th/article/cookie-wow-wordpress-16sumbv/?1614570499387)

 == Changelog ==